“The jewel in the crown of the Fringe” (Scotsman)

-We are based in Edinburgh all year at Assembly Roxy, run Assembly Festival at the Edinburgh Festival Fringe (we are the longest running of the multi-venue operators) and tour with the best of our programme.
-Throughout the year, we host theatre, music, comedy and events in the beautiful Assembly Roxy in the heart of the Old Town.
+We are based in Edinburgh at Assembly Roxy, run Assembly Festival at the Edinburgh Festival Fringe (we are the longest running of the multi-venue operators) and tour with the best of our programme.
+Throughout the year, we host theatre, music, comedy and events in the beautiful Roxy in the heart of the Old Town.
 An example of our previous credits include Nirbhaya, which we premiered at the 2013 Edinburgh Festival Fringe and we have since toured to London’s Southbank Centre and to New York, Mumbai, Delhi and Bangalore in India.
 In short, we bring the best talent in the world to Edinburgh.

 Chairman - Luke Johnson